getodk/docs/src/form-question-types.rst

   hospital_c,Hospital C
   hospital_d,Hospital D

+.. _customizing-label-and-value:

+Customizing the label and value columns
+""""""""""""""""""""""""""""""""""""""""

+When using an :doc:`external dataset <form-datasets>` as a data source for a select, the underlying value for each choice comes from:

+- CSV file: the :th:`name` column
+- GeoJSON file: the :th:`id` top-level element if it exists or the :th:`id` property as a fallback
+- XML file: the :th:`name` child element

+The label for each choice comes from:

+- CSV file: the :th:`label` column
+- GeoJSON file: the :th:`title` property (follows `the GeoJSON simplestyle specification <https://github.com/mapbox/simplestyle-spec/tree/master/1.1.0>`_)
+- XML file: the :th:`label` child element

+In some cases, it may not be convenient to rename your columns to match these defaults.
+If you have a dataset from another source and different column names, you can use the :th:`parameters` column in your XLSForm to specify which columns to use.

+For example, to use :th:`feature_id` for the underlying value and :th:`human_name` for the label:

+.. rubric:: XLSForm

+.. csv-table:: survey
+  :header: type, name, label, parameters

+  select_one_from_file hospitals.csv,hospital,Select hospital,"value=feature_id,label=human_name"

+.. csv-table:: hospitals.csv
+  :header: feature_id, human_name

+  hospital_a,Hospital A
+  hospital_b,Hospital B

 Select appearances
 ~~~~~~~~~~~~~~~~~~~~

-Selects can be styled in various ways using the :tc:`appearance` column in an XLSForm.
+Selects can be styled in various ways using the :th:`appearance` column in an XLSForm.
 Unless otherwise indicated, the appearances described below can combine with single or multiple selects with either internal or external data sources.

 .. _select-minimal: